EndPointCorp/end-point-blog/2014/09/25/pgxlog-disk-space-problem-on-postgres.html.md

 ```

-This is a nice trick, because you don’t have to worry about finding a file to remove, or determine which WALs to delete — simply move or delete the file and you are done.
+This is a nice trick, because you don’t have to worry about finding a file to remove, or determine which WALs to delete—​simply move or delete the file and you are done.
 Once things are back to normal, don’t forget to put it back in place.

 The best way to get more room is to simply move your pg_xlog directory to another partition that has more space.
 Simply create a directory for it on the other partition, copy over all the files, then make pg_xlog a symlink to this new directory. (thanks to Bruce in the comments below)